wrdrd/docs/docs/consulting/data-science.rst

 | Pypi: https://pypi.org/project/latex2sympy3/
 | Src: https://github.com/augustt198/latex2sympy

-At a point, it makes a lot of sense to use executable specifications for mathematical concepts. latex2sympy converts from :ref:`LaTeX` to Pyghon code that works with the SymPy CAS (:ref:`Computer Algebra System`).
+At a point, it makes a lot of sense to use executable specifications for mathematical concepts.  latex2sympy converts from :ref:`LaTeX` to Pyghon code that works with the :ref:`SymPy` CAS (:ref:`Computer Algebra System`).

 .. index:: MathJax